Configuration

 • some features can work correctly (e.g. feature-based access)

-It is common to all billing providers and is defined in packages/billing/shared/src/config/index.ts.
-Some billing providers differ in what you can (and cannot) do.
-In these cases, the schema will try to validate and enforce the rules - but it's still up to you to make sure the data is correct.
+It is shared across all web billing providers and lives in packages/billing/shared/src/config/schema.ts, with the default config exported from packages/billing/shared/src/config/index.ts.
+Some billing providers differ in what you can and cannot do.
+In those cases, the schema validates the supported shape, but it is still up to you to make sure your provider setup matches the data in your config.

 The schema is based on a few entities: